 “Remember, it is very important not to use the virus as an excuse to cut corners on established principles of work at height safety.
 It is vital that employees are protected from risks associated with working at height at the same time as being mindful of the additional risk posed by coronavirus.

 “Never ask someone who isn’t properly trained to use a MEWP, MCWP, lift or hoist, and always ensure you have the right machine for the job.
 These basic principles have not changed.
 Likewise, powered access equipment should be provided in a safe working condition and subject to correct inspection, maintenance and thorough examination at all times.

 “Work should be supervised to ensure best practice is being observed, and it is recommended supervisors or managers should also be trained, for instance using IPAF’s MEWPs for Managers training, which can be conducted wholly via eLearning.

-“As an industry powered access is all about safety, so while the challenge facing us should not be underestimated, with proper planning, robust risk assessment and common sense measures to minimize the chance of spreading the virus and protect all employees, this issue can be managed.
+“As an industry powered access is all about safety, so while the challenge facing us should not be underestimated, with proper planning, robust risk assessment and common sense measures to minimise the chance of spreading the virus and protect all employees, this issue can be managed.
 If you have any queries about this or any other safety and technical matter, please contact your nearest IPAF office or representative.”

-To view the new IPAF guidance document click here; to find contact details of your nearest IPAF office or representative see www.ipaf.org/contact; or to find details of IPAF training courses and providers visit www.ipaf.org/training and use the geolocation search function to find your nearest IPAF Training Center.
+To view the new IPAF guidance document click here; to find contact details of your nearest IPAF office or representative see www.ipaf.org/contact; or to find details of IPAF training courses and providers visit www.ipaf.org/training and use the geolocation search function to find your nearest IPAF Training Centre.